Skip to main content

 • Use an equivalent React Component from a library: A simpler alternative is to find a compatible React Package and use that instead of trying to replicate the blocks interactivity.
 Sometimes this is a viable strategy as it frees the developer from implementing the functionality from scratch.

-Inevitably this is a common pain point when trying to leverage the power of Blocks in the Decoupled Website so it's up to you how you want to handle the pros and cons of each approach.
+Inevitably this is a common pain point when trying to leverage the power of Blocks in the Headless Website so it’s up to you how you want to handle the pros and cons of each approach.